re-sirb/Vital-signs/README.md

 Starts the UDP-client thread and begins to acquire data from the monitor.

 #### piv_data_source.**start_watchdog**()
 Starts the additional watchdog, that restarts the connection when exceptions occur.
-If you dont use the watchdog you will have to monitor the current connection yourself.
+The connection-watchdog is automatically startet when starting the UDP-client.
+If you don't use the watchdog you will have to monitor the current connection yourself.
 This is necessary because the monitor sometimes terminates the connection spontaneously or does not process requests correctly.

 #### piv_data_source.**halt_client**()
 Terminates the connection, the UDP-client and the start_watchdog.
 Should be called before the object is deleted to terminate the connection correctly.